microsoft/nni/docs/en_US/NNICTLDOC.md

   Note:
   ```
-  Debug mode will close version check function in Trialkeeper.
+  Debug mode will disable version check function in Trialkeeper.
   ```

 <a name="resume"></a>